Imperal Docs

 Tenant isolation

-ctx.user.[imperal_id](/en/reference/glossary/) and ctx.tenant_id are [web-kernel](/en/reference/glossary/)-authoritative.
+ctx.user.[imperal_id](/en/reference/glossary/) and ctx.user.tenant_id are [web-kernel](/en/reference/glossary/)-authoritative.
 Spoofing them downstream is detected by audit.

 🚫